-How to Make a Modern Crochet Blanket
+How to Make a Modern Crochet Square Blanket

-This blanket is worked with just one stitch and two yarn colors to create a four blocked square, modern looking design.
+This crocheted blanket is worked with just one stitch and two yarn colors to create a four blocked square, modern looking design.

-Easy Steps to Make a Blanket
+Easy Steps to Make a Square Blanket

 - Chain the number of the blanket size you are making, work into the second chain from the hook